 Line the edges of your cake place with parchment paper (or wax paper) so that it doesn’t end up messy.
 The sides may not be perfect, but at least your cake plate will look clean.

-Lastly, melt chocolate chips and drizzle them from a zippered sandwich bag to make the lines just like the Hostess cake.
+Lastly, melt chocolate chips and drizzle them from a zippered sandwich bag to make the lines just like the Little Debbie cake.

 How to Store This Cake

 This cake is best if you store it in the fridge.
 The cooked flour frosting with the milk should be refrigerated so that it doesn’t spoil.
 Thankfully the white chocolate seals the cake nicely and prevents it from drying out.

 - 1 box yellow cake mix (15.25 ounces)

 - 2/3 cup Unsalted butter (Melted)

 For the filling: